saimaar/react-todo-mock-cc/README.md

 Run `npm install`

-We will be working off a JSON server.
+To get you going, we've got a backend with todos!
+To get get these, you're going to have to do the following:

-Get the server running with `json-server --watch db.json`
+1. Run `json-server --watch db.json`
+2. Visit `http://localhost:3000/todos` to confirm delivery of sushi!

 Let's run the app with `npm run start` or `npm start`